Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 5. Managing the number of processes

-Programs that spawn many child processes need to control the number of processes.
+In programs that generate many child processes, you need to control the number of processes.

 • Limit the number of child processes created simultaneously.

-• Adopt a design that does not spawn new processes until existing child processes have terminated.
+• Adopt a design that does not create new processes until existing child processes have terminated.

 8. Frequently Asked Questions (FAQ)